 The classical approach, used by actuaries for centuries, is to price contingent claims by taking expectations, which leads to the value $C_0 := \mathbf{E}[C_1] = \frac{1}{2}$ in our example.
 Although this simple approach is very successful in many actuarial applications, it is not at all satisfactory in the present context.
 Indeed, the rationale behind taking the expected value as the price of a contingent claim is the following: in the long run the buyer of an option will neither gain nor lose on average.
 We rephrase this fact in a financial lingo: the performance of an investment in the option would on average equal the performance of the bond.
-However, a basic feature of finance is that an investment in the bond (for the skeptical reader: at the least these two values should not necessarily coincide).
-In our 'toy example' we have chosen the numbers such that $\mathbf{E}[S_1] = 1.25 > 1 = \mathbf{E}[B_1]$, so that on average the stock performs better than the bond.
+However, a basic feature of finance is that an investment into a risky asset should, on average, yield a better performance than an investment in the bond (for the skeptical reader: at the least these two values should not necessarily coincide).
+In our 'toy example' we have chosen the numbers such that $\mathbf{E}[S_1] = 1.25 > 1 = \mathbf{E}[B_1]$ , so that on average the stock performs better than the bond.

-The Notion of Arbitrage and Free Lunch in Mathematical Finance W. Schachermayer
+The Notion of Arbitrage and Free Lounghein Mathematical Finance W. Schachermayer Lecture 7: Efficient markets hypothesis